 We think of tests as a kind of dipstick that we insert into a student's head, an indicator that tells us how high the level of knowledge has risen in there — when in fact, every time a student calls up knowledge from memory, that memory changes.
 Its mental representation becomes stronger, more stable, and more accessible.

-We expected the programs that excelled to offer students a variety of past-year tests to practice — not merely assess — their skill levels.
+Taking a test makes it easier to find and retrieve information come test day, and it’s also the best way to learn and practice test-taking strategies.
+For this reason, we required contenders to offer practice tests.
 We also gave preference to programs that have devoted curriculum to a discussion of strategy.
-Knowing how to take the test is as important as knowing what will be on the test.
+Knowing how to take the test is just as important as knowing what will be on the test.

 Between school work, extracurricular activities, possibly a part-time job, and social activities, your average high schooler doesn’t have a lot of schedule flexibility.
 With that in mind, we gave preference to programs that allowed students to log on for half an hour, say, at 11 PM, when they finish their homework, or for an hour or two on the weekends.
 If the program had a tablet or smartphone app, all the better.